Answers to Business Registration Questions

 • An economic presence through which the taxpayer regularly takes advantage of Oregon's economy to produce income.

-Many occupations require special licenses, permits, or certifications from state agencies or boards.
-Please check the State of Oregon’s online License Directory to determine if you must also register your business with a state agency or board and if there are any requirements regarding the name of your business.
+Many professions require special licenses, permits, or certifications from state agencies or boards.
+Please check the State of Oregon’s online License Directory to determine if you must also register your business with a state agency or board and if there are any requirements regarding the name of your business

 If you have more than one business name registered, each name must be renewed separately and cannot be combined.
 Renew online.

 Amendments are not available for filing online at this time.
-Go to the Forms Page to download and print a form.
+Go to the Business Registration Forms page to download and print a form.